 Through Troop Mates, I’m offering a complimentary photography session to soldiers, veterans and first responders with service animals within the Ottawa, Eastern Ontario and Western Quebec area; to photographically document the positive impact these animals have had on their humans.

 If permission is granted by the person, a short story of how the animal has helped them will be posted on my website.
-The page dedicated to Troop Mates would include a link encouraging people to familiarize themselves with organizations who match these brave men and women with their animals, potentially increasing the number of animals that can be placed with those in need of a companion.
+The page dedicated to Troop Mates can include links encouraging people to familiarize themselves with organizations who match these brave men and women with their animals, potentially increasing the number of animals that can be placed with those in need of a companion.

-Another hope is that Troop Mates will garner momentum; other pet photographers in other areas will want to join the project, creating a network of participating photographers; this would potentially further increase the visibility of these types of programs and the services they offer, as well as the benefits provided by service and therapy animals to CAF members and Veterans.
+Another hope is that Troop Mates will garner momentum; other pet photographers from across the globe will hopefully want to join the project, creating a network of participating photographers; this would potentially further increase the visibility of these types of programs and the services they offer, as well as the benefits provided by service and therapy animals to Armed Forces members and Veterans.